clojuredocs/guides/articles/tutorials/introduction.md

 Clojure evaluates the expressions you give it and tries to come up with a resulting value.
-If the expression starts with an open paren, Clojure treats it as either a *special form* (discussed below) or else a function call.
+If the expression starts with an open paren, Clojure treats it as either a macro, a *special form* (discussed below) or else a function call.